MicrosoftDocs/powerbi-docs/contributor-guide/article-metadata.md

  - **campaign-page**: A page that is specifically designed as a landing page for external campaigns, and is not included as part of the primary site IA.
 Should not be used for documentation articles or regular doc landing pages.

- - **get-started-article**: assign to articles that are featured in the Get Started section of the left navigation for a service.
+ - **get-started-article**: Assign to articles that are featured in the Get Started section of the left navigation for a service.

- - **hero-article**: a "hero" tutorial that is designed to provide an introduction to a service or feature that gets visitors started using the service quickly and drives free-trial sign-ups and MSDN activations.
+ - **hero-article**: A "hero" tutorial that is designed to provide an introduction to a service or feature that gets visitors started using the service quickly and drives free-trial sign-ups and MSDN activations.
 Assign this value ONLY to articles that are featured at the top of the documentation landing page for your service.

  - **home-page**: Top level documentation home page.